The default hibernatemode on Apple laptops is 3 which does the following:

 Change hibernatemode to 0

-To see what your current hibernatemode is set to, run the following command:
+To see what hibernatemode is currently set to, run the following command:

 pmset -g | grep hibernatemode

-To change the hibernatemode for instant wake from sleep, run the following command:
+To change hibernatemode for instant wake from sleep, run the following command:

 pmset hibernatemode 0